getreu/tp-note/docs/source/tpnote--manpage.md

 **-t**, **\--tty**

-:   Tp-Note tries different heuristics to detect a graphic environment
+:   Tp-Note tries different heuristics to detect whether a graphic environment
     is available or not.
 For example, under Linux, the '`DISPLAY`' environment variable is evaluated.
-The '`--tty`' flag disables the automatic detection and sets Tp-Note in "console" mode, where only the non GUI editor (see configuration variable: '`[app_args] editor_console`') and no viewer is launched.
+The '`--tty`' flag disables the automatic detection and sets Tp-Note into "console only" mode: now only the non GUI editor (see configuration variable: '`[app_args] editor_console`') and no viewer is launched.